prometheus-community/ipmi_exporter/CONTRIBUTING.md

 3. Implement your feature or bug fix.
 4. When making code changes, ideally add tests and ensure that they completely cover your changes and potential edge cases.
-5. If there are pre-exisdting tests, run `go test`.
+5. If there are pre-existing tests, run `go test`.
 If tests fail, revise your code and tests, and repeat `go test` until they pass.
 6. Add documentation for your feature or bug fix in the code, documentation, or PR/commit message.